-In order to prepare the site for the application of Kryton products, the damaged sections of concrete had to be cleaned and prepared using a dustless sandblasting and ultra-high pressure cleaning system.
-Concrete cutting machines and chisels were used to chip chases along the entire length of all water ingress points, construction joints, and cracks.
+To start the repair process, the team first prepared the site for the application of these solutions.
+They cleaned out damaged sections of concrete and prepared them with dustless sandblasting and an ultra-high-pressure cleaning system.
+From there, they used chisels and concrete cutting machines to create chases along the entire length of each water ingress point, construction joint, and crack.

 Once the site had been adequately repaired, the team used the Krystol Plug™ from Kryton’s leak repair system and the Krytonite Swelling Waterstop to stop the flow of water.
 They went on to fill the cold joints with the leak repair system’s Krystol Repair Grout™.

 Then, they coated the entire concrete structure with Krystol Bari-Cote and the leak repair system’s Krystol T1®.
 Both of which would permanently prevent any further water ingress by transforming the concrete itself into a waterproof barrier using Krystol technology.
 They do that by enabling the concrete to chemically react to water and unhydrated cement particles.
 That reaction forms insoluble interlocking crystals to block pathways for water and waterborne contaminants and even gives the concrete an ability to self-seal.
 So whenever water is reintroduced into the atmosphere, the concrete will then initiate that chemical reaction to ensure permanent waterproofing protection for the life of the treated structure.

 Using this Krystol technology helped restore the mine to a safe, dry, and impermeable state, allowing the mine to return to its original operational schedule.
 This result was such a success that in the end, it helped Sanika Waterproofing Specialists win the Award of Excellence from the International Concrete Repair Institute for their work.